Catholic–Protestant relations

-Catholic–Protestant relations refers to the social, political and theological relations and dialogue between the Catholics and Protestants.
+Catholic–Protestant relations refers to the social, political and theological relations and dialogue between Roman Catholic Christians and Protestant Christians.

-This relationship began in the 16th century with the beginning of the reformation and thereby Protestantism.
-A number of factors contributed to the Protestant Reformation.
-Namely, disagreement on the nature of salvation and by extension a number of doctrines including the sale of indulgences and more.
-These disputes led to a schism whereby Protestants chose to split from the Roman Catholic Church and resulted in the Council of Trent (1545–1563) which clarified the Catholic approach to Protestantism from then on, declaring all forms of Protestantism heretical.
+This relationship began in the 16th century with the beginning of the Reformation and thereby Protestantism.
+A number of factors contributed to the Protestant Reformation – namely, disagreement on the nature of salvation and by extension a number of doctrines including the sale of indulgences and more.
+These disputes led to a schism whereby Protestants chose to split from the Roman Catholic Church, though often still defining themselves as catholic churches, and resulted in the Council of Trent (1545–1563) which clarified the Catholic approach to Protestantism from then on, declaring all forms of Protestantism heretical.
 A series of significant events followed which divided Europe and culminated in a number of states transitioning from Catholicism to Protestantism as their state religion.
 However, many remained Catholic, and some areas reverted to the Catholic religion as a result of the Counter-Reformation.
 Much of the schism and the events it caused can be categorised as violent and tumultuous.
-However, with the rise of secularism, Catholic–Protestant disputes are generally constrained to the intellectual sphere.
+The work of the Second Vatican Council in the early 1960s recommended terms such as separated brethren to foster a greater emphasis on Christian unity.

 Theological disputes

 Catholic–Protestant theological dissent was birthed in 1517 with the posting of Martin Luther's Ninety-five Theses which outline ninety-five objections against Catholic doctrine.
-These included distinction between clergy and laity, the Roman Church's monopoly on scriptural interpretation, the sale of indulgences, the nature of salvation, and more.
+These included distinction between clergy and laity, the Catholic Church's monopoly on scriptural interpretation, the sale of indulgences, the nature of salvation, and more.

 Salvation

 Luther's understanding of salvation was one of the radical departures from Catholic dogma.
-Luther highlighted that Christian salvation was a free gift from God which led him to criticise the sale of indulgences as a means by which one can "attain" heaven.
+Luther highlighted that Christian salvation was a free gift from God which led him to criticise the sale of indulgences as a means by which one can attain heaven.
 He stressed the importance of a faith-oriented process of salvation, distinct from his view of the Catholic works-oriented salvation.
 This also led to a shift in the understanding of grace.
-This Protestant doctrine is known as sola fide (faith alone).
+This Protestant doctrine is known as sola fide ("faith alone").

 French attorney John Calvin developed the Reformed theology of salvation.
 While Luther maintained that salvation was available to all, Calvin introduced the doctrine of predestination.
 Based on the idea of human's sin-enslaved will, and salvation being the sole work of God (not man), Calvin insisted that certain individuals were predestined for heaven and others were not.